poleclair/game-prototype/README.md

-# game-prototype
+# Game Prototype
-A d&amp;d based game prototype in typescript.
+A Dungeons &amp; Drangons based game in typescript.